Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 Four years ago, at the urging of my younger daughter, I started a blog—a blog about cooking and baking, and the central theme was "carbs."
 At first, it was a fun endeavor—something new, a place where I could create and write and TALK.
 But without a personal domain name and knock-out photos, traffic was low.
 The days, weeks, and months wore on, and it just seemed so... meaningless.
 The "everyone-at-the-grade-school-track-meet-gets-a-ribbon" type of meaningless.

-Was my writing cogent, insightful, entertaining?
+Was my writing cogent, insightful, or entertaining?
 Did anyone really care?

 And so I looked around on the internet for a place where I could write but (perhaps) receive feedback from peers—people who shared my passion for writing, cooking, travel, and history.